In my experience, for project management tools and resources to be of value on projects, they must be:

 This page addresses the never ending need for simple, practical, usable project management tools and resources.
 I will continue to add pages to this topic as I discover tools and resources that meet these criteria.

-Though you may have a different view, in my work, project management tools and resources include (if you would like to see another item addressed here, let me know via email or through the blog/QA form on this site):
+Though you may have a different view, in my work, project management tools and resources include (if you would like to see another item addressed here, let me know via email or through the comment/QA form on this site):

-Although I will continue to include project management templates throughout this site, I have included a couple of basic ones here – a project management plan worksheet, which will guide the collection and documentation of your project planning; and a project plan, one of the initial deliverables.
+Although I will continue to include project management templates throughout this website, I have included a couple of basic ones here – a project management plan worksheet, which will guide the collection and documentation of your project planning; and a project plan, one of the initial deliverables.
 All of the templates and forms on this site have been tempered in fire during one or more of my projects.

 Since these are Project Management tools, if you are part of a Project Team, please review the specific project management tool with your Project Manager, and before using it get his or her agreement.